Integrate Insycle with HubSpot Workflows

 To include Insycle automation in your HubSpot Workflows, you must first create a Recipe.

-To create a new Recipe,
+To create a new Recipe, navigate to Operations > Recipes.

-4. then click the Review button.
+4. Click the Review button.

 For a Recipe to work in a HubSpot Workflow, it must be saved in Update mode.
-On the Mode tab of the Recipes popup, select Update, then click Next.
+If the yellow text next to the template title reads "Preview Mode," it needs to be updated.

 On the When tab under Automate, enable your Recipe to run in HubSpot Workflows by selecting the Workflow option, then click Save.